Justin Trudeau: Domestic policy

 Before winning the 2015 election, Trudeau promised to accept 50,000 refugees from Syria and Iraq by the end of 2016.
 In 2016, Trudeau's advisors recommended drastically increasing immigration levels to stimulate the economy.
 Despite warnings about the impact of rapid population growth on housing and services, Trudeau's government increased targets each year, reaching almost 1 million newcomers (permanent and temporary residents) in both 2022 and 2023.
 In November 2022, the Trudeau government announced that Canada would admit 500,000 immigrants per year by 2025.
 Trudeau initiated measures to combat housing inflation such as banning foreign buyers and creating the Housing Accelerator Fund, but asserted in a May 2024 interview that, "housing needs to retain its value".
 In October 2024, as Canadians endured cost of living and housing crises, and as Trudeau's unpopularity grew, he announced cuts to immigration targets in a video message.
 This had little effect on Trudeau's approval rating, however, which had plummeted from 65% in 2016 to 22% in December 2024.
 In 2024, food bank usage was also at an all-time high and more working people than ever were using food banks, which occurred amidst global food crises at the time.
 Reports released in early 2025 suggested that population growth would not be significantly slowed even with the Trudeau government's proposed cuts.

 On September 22, 2023, Yaroslav Hunka, a Ukrainian Canadian who fought in the SS Division Galicia of the military wing of the Nazi Party, the Waffen-SS, was invited to the House of Commons of Canada to be recognized by Speaker Anthony Rota, the Member of Parliament for Hunka's district.
 Hunka received two standing ovations from all house members, including Justin Trudeau, other party leaders, and visiting Ukrainian president Volodymyr Zelenskyy.
-The incident, seen as a political blunder and a scandal, such that it drew comparisons to the most embarrassing moments in Canada's history, was leveraged by the Russian establishment to further its justifications for waging war in Ukraine.
+The incident, seen as a political blunder and a scandal, such that it drew comparisons to the most embarrassing moments in Canada's history, was leveraged by the Russian establishment to further its justifications for the 2022 Russian invasion of Ukraine.
 Trudeau said, "this is a mistake that deeply embarrassed parliament and Canada", and apologized to President Zelenskyy.